 Hezekiah and Martha Hopkins moved to Waynesville, Warren County, Ohio in October of 1820.
+Waynesville was a largely Quaker community.
+A number of Friends moved there from New Jersey and Pennsylvania.
 Hezekiah was a merchant there, but only lived three years after arriving in Ohio.
 Most of their children traveled with them, but three of them moved to Ohio on their own.
 Elizabeth, the eldest, joined the family in Ohio later and married Thomas Loomis there in 1828.
 Joseph, the eldest son, came to Warren County in December of 1820 and married Mary Ward Crispin in 1827.
 He died in 1832, leaving two young children.
 Charles went to Cincinnati in September of 1820, then moved to Warren County in 1825 and died there in 1836.

 |House in Pioneer Village|